Bulrok/oled-sys-monitor/README.md

 - Enable fullscreen mode.

 Refresh rate and sensor variable ordering can be set directly in `config.ini` or through the webpage itself.
+Screen will be kept awake through embedded HTML/JS.